tasks

 Section titled “Relationships with other extensions”The tasks widget is the central dashboard, it doesn’t just show tasks, it unifies the display of several independent features into one responsive view.

-when an agent claims ownership.
+(@agent-name) attribution when a background agent claims ownership.

 In the status bar, a separate agent bar appears: